Exponentially accelerated relaxation and quantum Mpemba effect in open quantum systems: Markovian quantum dynamics

 for $m,n = \{1,\ldots,d\}$, with $m < n$, and

-where $\gamma$ is the strength of the coupling between system and environment, ${k_B}$ is the Boltzmann constant, while the signs $\pm$ refer to the Fermi-Dirac ($+$) and Bose-Einstein ($-$) distribution functions.
-Importantly, Davies maps fulfill the quantum detailed balance, while both coherent and dissipative parts of the generator commute~\cite{JMathPhys_19_1227_1978,PhysRevA.68.032105}.
+where $\gamma$ is the strength of the coupling between system and environment, ${k_B}$ is the Boltzmann constant, and the signs $\pm$ refer to the Fermi-Dirac ($+$) and Bose-Einstein ($-$) distribution functions.
+We note that Eq.~\eqref{eq:0000001} excludes contributions from jump operators with $m = n$, which correspond to pure dephasing processes that leave populations unchanged.
+Such terms are associated with the zero-frequency component of the reservoir spectral density~\cite{10.1063/1.5115323,npjQuantumInf_6_74_2020}.
+In this work, however, we restrict our analysis to dissipative processes involving finite-frequency transitions between distinct energy eigenstates ($m \neq n$), which are sufficient to capture the key features of the relaxation dynamics of the open quantum system.